People

 Postdoctoral Researcher

 Lara received her B.A. in Natural Sciences (2017), and PhD in Developmental Biology (2023) from the University of Cambridge (UK).
 Her PhD work focused on the regulation of developmental timing, using experimental embryology to test the contribution of intrinsic and extrinsic timers to Hox gene expression and cell migration in primary body axis development.
-In the Martik lab, she will be investigating the importance of intrinsic changes to the cranial NC and extrinsic changes to the embryonic environment in the evolution of the vertebrate jaw, using the lamprey and frog as models.
-Outside of the lab, Lara enjoys cooking, birdwatching and weightlifting.
+In the Martik lab, she is using a zoo of animal models to understand the evolution and development of ectomesenchymal identity acquisition in the cranial neural crest.
+Outside of the lab, Lara enjoys cooking, birdwatching and exploring the bay!

 Alex Haugan